-Place the kettlebell on the floor and take a staggered stance with your right foot in front.
-Your foot should be planted just outside the weight.
-Dig the ball of your left foot into the floor behind you and bend your hips so your torso is angled about 45 degrees to the floor.
-Rest your right elbow on your right thigh for support and reach for the kettlebell with your left hand.
-Keeping your shoulders square, complete all your reps on one side and then repeat on the other side.
+Step 1.
+Place the kettlebell on the floor and take a staggered stance with your left foot in front and planted just outside the weight.
+The toes on both feet should face straight forward.
+Dig the ball of your right foot into the floor behind you, and bend at the hips so your torso is angled about 45 degrees to the floor.
+Rest your left elbow on your thigh for support, and reach for the kettlebell with your right hand.
+Take a deep breath into your belly, and brace your core.

 3. Kettlebell One-Arm Press

 Step 1.
 Stand tall, holding the kettlebell in one hand at shoulder level.
 Root your feet into the floor as if you were preparing for someone to push you.
 Draw your shoulder blades down and back—think, “proud chest”— pull your ribs down, and brace your core.
 Take a deep breath into your belly.

 Step 2.
 Exhale as you press the weight overhead with your forearm vertical.
 Your elbow will naturally move away from your side and the press will feel like an “around the world” motion—that’s OK.
 Note that your chin should be pulled back so that weight has no trouble clearing it.